brianorwhatever/blockchain/Notes/economics/money.md

 ### Centralisation

-The amount of fiat that gets produced is controlled either directly by the government or indirectly through a sort of separate entity like the Federal Reserve.
-This organisation decides how much money will be produced, by whom, and in what manner.
+The amount of fiat that gets produced is controlled either directly by the government or indirectly through a somewhat separate entity like the Federal Reserve.
+This organisation decides how much money will be produced, by whom, and in what manner (printing cash, fractional lending etc).

 This centralisation represents some risk as the controlling organisation may be attacked or become corrupt.
 They may produce too much money too quickly, and the country could suffer hyper-inflation.
 This has happened in Austria, China, Germany, Greece, Zimbabwe and many other countries.